2017 Kenyan general election: Doubts of Fair Second Presidential Election

 On 18 October recently resigned IEBC Commissioner, who fled to the United States, issued a statement declaring that the second Kenyan Presidential election would not be a fair election.
 The same day, IEBC Chairman Wafula Chebukati expressed skepticism about a fair election as well, claiming the IEBC commissioners were partisan-minded and that he resign unless certain conditions are met to reform the IEBC.
 On 20 October, the IEBC's chief executive officer Ezra Chiloba announced that he will not be monitoring the election and that starting 23 October, he will take a three-week vacation.
-Chiloba's departure has created more uncertainty over who will monitor the election.
+Chiloba's departure created more uncertainty over who will monitor the election.

 On 24 October, the IEBC announced that it would now count back-up paper ballots and not rush to announce the official results based only on numbers sent from the polling stations like in the first Presidential election as well.
 The same day, Chebukati appointed IEBC Vice Chair Consolata N.B.
 Maina as the IEBC Deputy National Returning Officer.